Professor-G/MicroLIA/README.md

 # Creating a Training Set

 The **simulate** module contains the framework necessary for simulating all individual classes.
 For simulating a complete training set, we’ve simplified the process by including all necessary steps within the **create_training** module.
-The “hard” part is aggregating the necessary timestamps you expect the survey to measure.
+The ``hard” part is aggregating the necessary timestamps you expect the survey to measure.
 These can be simulated, or be derived from real lightcurves if the survey is already underway.
 In this example we will assume a year-long survey with daily cadence, hence only one timestamp for which to simulate our classes; in addition to limiting magnitudes of 15 and 20.
 As I don’t know the noise model of this imaginary survey, we will default to applying a Gaussian model.
 Now, let’s simulate 500 of each class:

 ```
 from LIA import training_set